 Eileen Brocklehurst, South West, email@example.com

-Michael Roy, East and South East, firstname.lastname@example.org
+Michael Roy, East and South East of England, firstname.lastname@example.org

 Richard Ellam, Midlands, email@example.com